Minuscule 692: Description

-It contains Prolegomena, the tables of the κεφαλαια (contents) are placed before each Gospel, numbers of the κεφαλαια (chapters) are given at the left margin, the τιτλοι (titles), Ammonian Sections (241 sections, the last section in 16:20), a references to the Eusebian Canons (in blue), and illuminated headings to the Gospels.
+It contains Prolegomena (introductions); the tables of contents (known as κεφαλαια / kephalaia) are placed before each Gospel; the chapter numbers (also known as κεφαλαια) are given in the left margin, with their titles (nown as τιτλοι / titloi) written at the top of the pages; the Ammonian Sections (241 in Mark, the last section in 16:20), and references to the Eusebian Canons (both early divisions of the gospels into sections) are written in the margin; and illuminated headings are included at the start of each Gospel.

-According to Scrivener it is "exquisitely written", with great resemble to Minuscule 71 in text.
-Edward A. Guy recognised this resemblance as the first.
+According to Scrivener, it is "exquisitely written", with great resemblance to the text of Minuscule 71.
+The first one to notice this resemblance was Edward A. Guy.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Kurt Aland placed it in Category V.

-According to the Claremont Profile Method it represents textual cluster M27.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament Manuscripts classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual cluster M27.

 History

-Scrivener dated the manuscript to the 14th century, Gregory dated it to the 12th or 13th century.
-Currently the manuscript is dated by the INTF to the 12th century.

-The manuscript was bought from Spyridion Lambros from Athens in 1859, along with 22 other manuscripts of the New Testament (codices: 269, 270, 271, 272, 688, 689, 690, 691, 693, etc.).

-It was added to the list of New Testament manuscript by Scrivener (596) and Gregory (692).

-It was examined by S. T. Bloomfield and Dean Burgon.
+The manuscript was bought from Spyridion Lambros in Athens in 1859, along with 22 other minuscule manuscripts of the New Testament.
+It was added to the list of New Testament manuscripts by Scrivener (596) and biblical scholar Caspar René Gregory (692).
+It was examined by biblical scholars Samuel T. Bloomfield and Dean Burgon.
 Gregory saw the manuscript in 1883.

-The manuscript is currently housed at the British Library (Add MS 22740) in London.
+Scrivener dated the manuscript to the 14th century, but Gregory dated it earlier to the 12th or 13th century.
+It is currently dated by the INTF to the 12th century.
+The manuscript is presently housed at the British Library (shelf number Add MS 22740) in London.